 1) The SAM file

 As I’ve written about before, the SAM file contains account information on Windows OS.
 This file can trivially be dumped when physical access to the machine is in hand.
 The hashes, in some cases weak LANMAN, can then be proceeded to be attacked in order to reveal the clear-text password.

-Cain & Able also have the possibility to dump passwords from machines local system account, often called LSA secrets.
+Cain & Abel also have the possibility to dump passwords from machines local system account, often called LSA secrets.